tomicapretto/etc/lessons/lesson_02.md

 ## Section recap

 * Models are useful both to describe relations and make predictions
-* Use `pm.set_data` to update the values of predictors
+* We use `pm.set_data` to update the values of predictors
 * `pm.sample_posterior_predictive(predictions=True, extend_inferencedata=True)` uses the updated values to predict outcomes and appends them to the original `InferenceData` object
 * `az.plot_posterior` is an easy and concise way to check the quality of and uncertainty in those predictions

-WIP
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-# From predictions to business insights
+# From predictions to insights
 What the business actually cares about
 <!-- #endregion -->